-For geographical classification standard GB regions are used, as defined by the Office for National Statistics.
+For geographical classification, standard GB regions and England subregional geographies are used, as defined by the Office for National Statistics.
+England also provide volume and value data at Local Visitor Economy Partnerships (LVEPs) level, please see website for details of this initiative.
 The nations of Scotland and Wales are further broken down into subregions: